joseOlivares/olivares_slideshow_particle/README.md

 # olivares_slideshow_particle
 SlideShow particle for Gantry 5 (Joomla), using UIkit 3

 Hi my name is Jose Olivares, this is my new version of the slideshow Gantry 5 particle.
-Please endorse my skills on Linkedin (https://www.linkedin.com/in/jolivaress/)
+Please endorse my skills on Linkedin (https://www.linkedin.com/in/jolivaress/)   You can see an example in this website I made (http://mystudygo.com)

 What's new?